 SEA COVID-19: Unmask productivity in procurement performance like never before

-In the last few months, COVID-19 has taken the world hostage, and in these times of increasing uncertainty, with South-East Asian countries having reported more than 4k+ cases of COVID-19 and approximately 100+ deaths.
-The World Health Organization (WHO) has called for countries to “act now” and urgently scale-up “aggressive” measures to tackle the disease.
+In the last few months, the COVID-19 disease has taken the world hostage.
+South-East Asian countries alone have reported more than 4k+ cases of COVID-19, and approximately 100+ deaths, and The World Health Organization (WHO) has called for countries to “act now” and urgently scale-up “aggressive” measures to tackle the disease.

-The changing landscape due to the ongoing pandemic has forced the world to sit up (in self-isolation and while maintaining social distancing) and re-draw the road map for improved business performance.
+The changing landscape due to the ongoing pandemic has forced procurement leaders to sit up and re-draw the road map for improved business performance.
+Businesses across South East Asia are preparing for the impact that potentially COVID-19 will potentially cause.

 Taking a step back and looking at the basics such as below will go a long way in unmasking productivity in your organization’s procurement cycle: